richehmer/android-rxjava-demo/README.md

 # android-rxjava-demo
-Demo of RxJava on Android using a commonplace application architecture
+RxJava on Android with a commonplace application architecture